 NOTICE: The Catholic Communication Campaign (CCC) awards grants once each year in the fall.
-The 2020 Grant Window is now closed.
-Visit this page in 2021 for information on future grant availability.
+Visit this page in Spring 2021 for information on future grant availability.
 CCC grant criteria and information on our grant process can be found below.

 THE CATHOLIC COMMUNICATION CAMPAIGN (CCC) offers grants for communications projects that use media to spread the Gospel message and advance the U.S. Conference of Catholic Bishops' general mission goals.

 The CCC's funds are raised through a national diocesan collection taken up in most U.S. parishes in May.
 One-half of each diocese's CCC collection proceeds are retained by the diocese to support communications projects and goals of the local Church.
 The remaining half of each diocese's CCC collection supports domestic Catholic communications projects that are national in scope.